scrooloose/turbot/README.md

 The second method is more involved, but necessary since many people don't use the proper 'interests' section but instead put lists of interests into their bio section.
 Turbot knows how to recognise the most common of these structures.
-For example if a sentence like this is in a bio:
+For example if one of these sentences appeared in a bio:

 > I enjoy cycling, horse riding, card games and coffee.
+>
 > In my spare time I go cycling, horse riding, card games and coffee.
+>
 > In really enjoy cycling, horse riding, card games and coffee.

 Then turbot will correctly pick out 'cycling', 'horse riding', 'card games' and